OscarAspelin95/bioinformatics_with_rust/src/main/kmers/a_first_implementation.md

-# Naive Implementation
+# A First Implementation
-For the naive implementation of kmers, we just use a sliding window of the specified kmer size in the forward direction.
+For a naive implementation of kmers, we'll just use a sliding window of the specified kmer size in the forward direction.
 For now, we skip the reverse complement.

 ```rust
 fn kmerize(nt_string: &[u8], kmer_size: usize) -> Vec<&[u8]> {